MP Estate Planning UK

 Key Considerations for Lifetime Gifts:

-• Consider making larger gifts, but be aware of the seven-year rule.
+• For larger gifts, be aware of the seven-year rule and keep detailed records for your executors.

 Charitable Donations

 Charitable donations can also play a significant role in inheritance tax planning.
-Leaving a portion of your estate to charity can reduce the amount subject to inheritance tax.
-Moreover, if you leave at least 10% of your net estate to charity, the rate of inheritance tax on the remainder of your estate can be reduced from 40% to 36%.
+Legacies left to charity in your will are entirely exempt from IHT.
+Moreover, if you leave at least 10% of your net estate to charity, the IHT rate on the remainder of your estate is reduced from 40% to 36%.

 Charitable DonationInheritance Tax Rate